vwillcox/Inky-Impression-Weather-Station/README.md

 ## Setup

 The Pimoroni Inky wHAT display requires a bunch of software to be installed.
-My recommendation is to follow the description in a corresponding Pimoroni tutorial:
+My recommendation is to follow the description in a Pimoroni tutorial:

 [Getting Started with Inky wHAT](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-inky-what)

+The installation is done by executing a bash script and it takes a while.
+Everything is installed for Python 2 and 3 which isn't necessary from my point of view so you might consider deselecting version 2 in the script before running it.

-We need to convert Erik's icons to 8 bit PNGs.
-We use the Imagemagick "mogrify" command for the bulk convert.
-This would give 8 bit PNGs with a 30 x 30 pixel resolution with Erik's original SVGs.
-But for the weather display we need larger icons.
-I have chosen 95 x 95 pixels.
-My approach was to give widths and heights in the SVG files.
-So I run a Vim script over all the SVGs in the icons folder.
+We need to convert Erik's SVG icons to 8 bit PNGs.
+I'm using the Imagemagick "mogrify" command for the bulk convert.
+With Erik's original SVGs this would deliver PNGs with a 30 x 30 pixel resolution which is too small.
+Using the mogrify's "resize" option didn't work so I changed the SVGs to 95 x 95 pixels by using a "vim" script (see below).
 The original SVGs are stored in a 7z-file in the "icons" folder.
-In the install script "install.sh" there is a line to remove the modified SVGs after PNG creation (but the line is commented out for security reasons).
+In the install script "install.sh" there is a line to remove the modified SVGs after PNG conversion (but the line is commented out, security reasons ;-) ).

 The main Python file to drive the display is "weather.py".